AveroLLC/reporting-api-exercise/README.md

 ```

 #### Ordered Item
-- Represents a menu item that has been added to a check.
+A menu item that has been added to a check.
-- Ordered items contains data such as the ```(employee_id, check_id, business_id, menu_id)``` so that you we can reference back to the corresponding entities that relates to the ordered item.
+- Ordered items contains data such as the `(employee_id, check_id, business_id, menu_id)` so that we can reference back to the corresponding entities that relates to the ordered item.
-- ```cost``` is the amount of money that it cost the business to prepare.
+- `cost` is the amount of money that it cost the business to prepare the item.
-- ```price``` is the amount of money that is charged to the customer.
+- `price` is the amount of money that is charged to the customer.
-- Ordered items can be ```voided```.
-If and ordered item is voided the value of ```price``` of this item is not computed into the total of the check.
+- Ordered items can be `voided`.
+If and ordered item is voided the value of `price` of this item is not computed into the total of the check.
-- Ordered items contains the cost of the related menu item at the time an item was ordered and added to a check.

-You can think of an ordered item as a snapshot in time of a menu item added to a check.
+You can think of an ordered item as a snapshot in time of a menu item added to a check - even if the cost or price changes at some point in the future, this will not affect ordered items in the past.
-Ordered items are used to calculate sales related metrics,
-Ordered items are used to calculate menu item cost & performance metrics as well.
+Ordered items are used to calculate metrics for sales and cost reports.

 ```json
 {